Effect of Peculiar Motion in Weak Lensing: Conclusions

 Finally, we have found that the redshift dependence of the velocity term is mainly given by the prefactor $g^2(z)$, plotted in Fig.~\ref{fig:g2}.
 Since this function depends directly on cosmological parameters, it would be very interesting to find a way to extract it from the data, in order to constrain cosmological models.

 \acknowledgments I would like to thank Marc-Olivier Bettler, Ruth Durrer, Pedro Ferreira, and Antony Lewis for useful and stimulating discussions and comments on the first draft of this manuscript.
+I also thank Nick Kaiser and the authors of~\cite{roy} for pointing out a mistake in the expression of the convergence eq.~(\ref{eq:kappa}).
 This work was supported by the Swiss National Science foundation.

 \twocolumngrid